oracle/terraform-provider-oci/website/docs/d/disaster_recovery_dr_protection_group.html.markdown

 	* `is_movable` - A flag indicating if the compute instance should be moved during DR operations.
 Example: `false`
 	* `is_retain_fault_domain` - A flag indicating if the compute instance should be moved to the same fault domain in the destination region.
 The compute instance launch will fail if this flag is set to true and capacity is not available in the  specified fault domain in the destination region.
 Example: `false`
 	* `is_start_stop_enabled` - A flag indicating whether the non-movable compute instance needs to be started and stopped during DR operations.
+	* `jump_host_id` - The OCID of the compute instance member that is designated as a jump host.
+This compute instance will be used to perform DR operations on the cluster using Oracle Cloud Agent's Run Command feature.
+Example: `ocid1.instance.oc1..uniqueID`
+	* `load_balancer_mappings` - The list of source-to-destination load balancer mappings required for DR operations.
+This property applies to the OKE cluster member in primary region.
+		* `destination_load_balancer_id` - The OCID of the destination Load Balancer.
+Example: `ocid1.loadbalancer.oc1..uniqueID`
+		* `source_load_balancer_id` - The OCID of the source Load Balancer.
+Example: `ocid1.loadbalancer.oc1..uniqueID`
+	* `managed_node_pool_configs` - The list of node pools with configurations for minimum and maximum node counts.
+This property applies to the OKE cluster member in both the primary and standby region.
+		* `id` - The OCID of the managed node pool in OKE cluster.
+		* `maximum` - The maximum number to which nodes in the managed node pool could be scaled up.
+		* `minimum` - The minimum number to which nodes in the managed node pool could be scaled down.
 	* `member_id` - The OCID of the member.
 Example: `ocid1.instance.oc1..uniqueID`
 	* `member_type` - The type of the member.
 	* `namespace` - The namespace in object storage (Note - this is usually the tenancy name).
 Example: `myocitenancy`
+	* `network_load_balancer_mappings` - The list of source-to-destination network load balancer mappings required for DR operations.
+This property applies to the OKE cluster member in primary region.
+		* `destination_network_load_balancer_id` - The OCID of the destination Network Load Balancer.
+Example: `ocid1.networkloadbalancer.oc1..uniqueID`
+		* `source_network_load_balancer_id` - The OCID of the source Network Load Balancer.
+Example: `ocid1.networkloadbalancer.oc1..uniqueID`
 	* `password_vault_secret_id` - The OCID of the vault secret where the database SYSDBA password is stored.
 This password is required and used for performing database DR Drill operations when using full clone.
 Example: `ocid1.vaultsecret.oc1..uniqueID`
+	* `peer_cluster_id` - The OCID of the peer OKE cluster.
+This property applies to the OKE cluster member in both the primary and standby region.
+Example: `ocid1.cluster.oc1.uniqueID`
+	* `vault_mappings` - The list of source-to-destination vault mappings required for DR operations.
+This property applies to the OKE cluster member in primary region.
+		* `destination_vault_id` - The OCID of the destination Vault.
+Example: `ocid1.vault.oc1..uniqueID`
+		* `source_vault_id` - The OCID of the source Vault.
+Example: `ocid1.vault.oc1..uniqueID`
+	* `virtual_node_pool_configs` - The list of node pools with configurations for minimum and maximum node counts.
+This property applies to the OKE cluster member in both the primary and standby region.
+		* `id` - The OCID of the virtual node pool in OKE cluster.
+		* `maximum` - The maximum number to which nodes in the virtual node pool could be scaled up.
+		* `minimum` - The minimum number to which nodes in the virtual node pool could be scaled down.
 	* `vnic_mapping` - A list of compute instance VNIC mappings.
 		* `destination_nsg_id_list` - A list of OCIDs of network security groups (NSG) in the destination region which should be assigned to the source VNIC.
 Example: `[ ocid1.networksecuritygroup.oc1..uniqueID1, ocid1.networksecuritygroup.oc1..uniqueID2 ]`
 		* `destination_subnet_id` - The OCID of the destination subnet to which the source VNIC should connect.
 Example: `ocid1.subnet.oc1..uniqueID`